 Regions and cities are involved in the making of most EU policies.
 Sub-national public authorities in the EU are responsible for one-third of public expenditure (EUR 2 100 billion per year) and two-thirds of public investments (about EUR 200 billion), the latter often to be spent in accordance with EU legal provisions.

 Back in 2003, the European Committee of the Regions, the EU’s assembly of regional and local representatives, invited Brussels-based local and regional representations to the European Union to open their doors to visitors simultaneously as part of a joint "Open Days" concept.
 Over the years, the initiative has developed into a key annual event involving the European Commission and other stakeholders.
 In 2016, the event was renamed "European Week of Regions and Cities", dropping the heading "OPEN DAYS".
 This was to avoid confusion with the annual "Open Doors / Open Day" Brussels-based events yearly organised in May by all EU institutions around Europe Day, as well as with similar events held by the Commission's Representations in the Member States on the same occasion.

 Who are the organisers?

-The European Week of Regions and Cities is jointly organised by the EU Committee of the Regions (CoR) and the European Commission’s Directorate-General for Regional and Urban Policy (DG REGIO).
-The organisers launch a call for partners early in the year, usually in January.
-Following the call, over 200 partners from all over Europe are selected: regions and cities, mainly grouped into thematic consortia ("regional partnerships"), companies, financial institutions, international associations or academic organisations.
+The European Week of Regions and Cities is jointly organised by the European Committee of the Regions (CoR) and the European Commission’s Directorate-General for Regional and Urban Policy (DG REGIO).
+A call for partners is launched early in the year, usually in January.
+Following the call, over 500 partners from all over Europe are selected: regions and cities, mainly grouped into thematic consortia (Regional partnerships), companies, financial institutions, international associations or academic organisations.
 Partners have to organise seminars of common interest, often in the context of implementing European Structural and Investment Funds and other EU programmes.